Meibomian Gland Expression

 During Manual Expression

-- Works along the length of the lid
+- Pressure is applied along the lid margin

 During Device-Assisted Treatment